tenzir/tenzir/plugins/summarize/README.md

-# Aggregate Plugin for VAST
+# Summarize Plugin for VAST

-The `aggregate` plugin for VAST adds a generic aggregation transformation step that allows for flexible configuration.
-This is best used in conjunction with the [`compaction` plugin][docs-compaction].
-The aggreagtion operates on the scope of the transformation, which for import and export is the size of a single batch (configurable as `vast.import.batch-size`), and for compaction is the size of a partition (configurable as `vast.max-partition-size`).
+The `summarize` plugin for VAST adds a generic aggregation transformation step that allows for flexible configuration.
+This is best used in conjunction with the [`compaction` plugin][docs-compaction], and operates on the scope of the transformation, which for import and export is the size of a single batch (configurable as `vast.import.batch-size`), and for compaction is the size of a partition (configurable as `vast.max-partition-size`).

 [docs-compaction]: https://docs.tenzir.com/vast/features/compaction

 ## Configuration Options

-The `aggregate` transform step has multiple configuration options.
+The `summarize` transform step has multiple configuration options.
 Configuration options that refer to fields support suffix matching, using the same syntax and underlying mechanism that users already know from queries.